soverenio/docs/docs/source/automate-data-source.rst

       The toggles from the **Automate data processing** section only apply when the **Automation** toggle is on.

-.. tab:: Automate a custom data source
+.. tab:: Automate custom data source

    To automate a custom data source: